The Most Famous Wine Book in the World

 During my 40 years of studying wine, I have always been associated with the restaurant business.
 It's the best way to taste great wines at somebody else's expense!
-From 1970-1976 I was with a New York Times four star rated restaurant called the DePuy Canal House, 25 years with Windows on the World, and for four years with the Smith & Wollensky Restaurant Group.
-Since 2002 I have partnered with the legendary wine store Sherry-Lehmann Wine & Spirits and have conducted over 60 master wine classes.
-In 2010 we launched the Sherry-Lehmann/Kevin Zraly Wine Club.
+From 1970-1976 I was the manager and sommelier at a New York Times four star rated restaurant called the DePuy Canal House, 25 years with Windows on the World, and for four years with the Smith & Wollensky Restaurant Group.
+Since 2002 I have partnered with the legendary wine store Sherry-Lehmann Wine & Spirits and have conducted over 75 master wine classes and 50 advanced wine classes

 My Daily Wine Drinking Habits

 As a father of four children, I do not have a “great” bottle of wine every night.
 Upon entering my home and eyeing my children one by one I have a better idea of whether or not I will be able to really enjoy a great wine with my meal.
 If any of you have children, I think you know exactly what I am talking about.
 The reality is, five out of those seven days, I am selecting wines that retail for under $30 a bottle.
 So the key for my personal wine consumption has always been in trying to find the $10 bottle of wine that tastes like a $20, and a $20 bottle of wine that tastes like a $40, and the $100 bottle of wine that tastes better than some of the thousands of dollars that I have spent on a single bottle of wine.